Execution chamber: United Kingdom

 In the United Kingdom, the execution chamber was part of a larger complex, often referred to as the "Execution Suite".
 The room, usually formed from two single prison cells, contained the large trapdoor, usually double-leaved, but in some older chambers such as at Oxford, single-leaved, and operating lever.
 The wooden beam from which the rope was suspended was usually set into the walls of the chamber above, with the floor removed.
 At Wandsworth Prison the floor was retained and holes allowed the rope and chains through.
 Oxford's chamber was of an old 19th-century type, and the beam was set into the walls of the chamber just above head height.

-Such rooms were almost always built into one of the wings of a prison; following the recommendation of prison governors during the 1948 Royal Commission on capital punishment, further execution chambers were housed in purpose-built blocks, separate from the main prison.
-The last gallows to be constructed and used in Britain, at HMP Aberdeen, was built in 1962, and was used one year later for the hanging of Henry John Burnett, the last person to be executed in Scotland.
-A freestanding execution block was built at HMP Perth in 1965, but was never used.
-This was the last gallows to be constructed in the United Kingdom.
+Such rooms were almost always built into one of the wings of a prison; following the recommendation of prison governors during the 1948 Royal Commission on capital punishment, further execution chambers were housed in purpose-built blocks separate from the main prison.
+The last gallows actually used in Britain, at Aberdeen Prison, was built in 1962 but was used only once, for the hanging of Henry John Burnett, the last person to be executed in Scotland.
+A freestanding execution block was built at Perth Prison in 1965, but remained unused.
+This was the last purpose-built gallows in the UK.

 The last officially operational gallows in the United Kingdom (as several remained unofficially in other prisons), at Wandsworth Prison, was removed in 1994.
-Salvaged parts from it are currently in the possession of the National Justice Museum, having previously been at the HM Prison Service museum.
+Salvaged parts from it are in the possession of the National Justice Museum, having previously been at the HM Prison Service museum.